The FAQs provide further information on Parc Cybi, Holyhead Border Control Post (BCP).

 A Landscape Visual Appraisal included an Environmental Colour Assessment which proposes a colour palette for buildings and structures to ensure they sit within the landscape in an appropriate fashion.

-Would the BCP create local jobs?
+Will the BCP create local jobs?

 As the scheme is to be a permanent development, long term employment opportunities would be generated.

-During construction, jobs will peak at around 160 operatives, mainly subcontractors to Kier the (construction contractor).
+During construction, jobs will peak at around 160 operatives, mainly subcontractors to Kier the construction contractor.
 A framework agreement with Kier is in place which guarantees that Kier will create ten new jobs (five apprentices and five previously unemployed) and will host 18 work placements.

 Once the facility is operational, up to 30 employees per shift with two or three shifts over each 24 hour period are expected.
 These roles include security, cleaning, marshals, stevedores, Local Authority staff undertaking document checks and inspections and Animal Plant Health Agency inspectors, as well as specialists in environmental health, vets and inspectors.